SHNwastaken/Plant_Disease_Detection/README.md

 This project implements a real-time plant disease detection system using computer vision.
 It leverages a two-stage approach:

-1.  **Leaf Detection:** A YOLO (You Only Look Once) model identifies the location of plant leaves within an input image or video stream.
+1.  **Leaf Detection:** A YOLO (You Only Look Once) model (`leaf_detection_model.pt`) identifies the location of plant leaves within an input image or video stream.
-2.  **Disease Classification:** A custom Convolutional Neural Network (CNN) analyzes the detected leaf regions to classify the specific plant disease (or determine if the leaf is healthy) from a set of 38 possible classes.
+2.  **Disease Classification:** A custom Convolutional Neural Network (CNN) (`plant_disease_model.pth`) analyzes the detected leaf regions to classify the specific plant disease (or determine if the leaf is healthy) from a set of 38 possible classes.

 The system is designed to work with input from an ESP32-CAM module, providing a practical solution for monitoring plant health directly in the field or greenhouse.
-It offers both a command-line interface with OpenCV visualization and an interactive web-based GUI built with Streamlit.
+It offers both a command-line interface with OpenCV visualization (`integrated_detection.py`) and an interactive web-based GUI built with Streamlit (`final_gui.py`).

 ## ✨ Features